 The Golden Candlestick as a Symbol of the Word of the LORD

-The possibility of the above numerical equivalency being a coincidence is ruled out by the fact that these are the very first words of God in the entire canon of Scripture, and they were spoken at the beginning of the first day of creation—as by this new life is breathed into the Scripture which states: “In the beginning was the Word.”
-(John 1:1; cf. 1 John 1:1).
-Indeed, the collective witness of Scripture testifies that the Word was the very first of the works of God (Prov.
-8:23; Rev. 3:14; Ps.
-119:89).
+The idea that this match is mere coincidence is ruled out by the context: these are the very first words of God in the entire biblical canon, spoken at the dawn of creation.
+In this, the Scripture is animated with new life: “In the beginning was the Word” (John 1:1; cf. 1 John 1:1).
+The testimony of Scripture consistently affirms that the Word was the first of all God’s works (see Proverbs 8:23; Revelation 3:14; Psalm 119:89).

-As we can already see, the Bible is very clear about the inextricable prophetic connection between the constructs of light and the word of the LORD.
-It can be objectively demonstrated by Scripture, in multiple ways, that these two biblical constructs are relationally interchangeable within the Logos.
-The truth that the golden candlestick is a biblical symbol of the word of the LORD is self-evident for any biblically literate student of Scripture.
+Thus, Scripture is abundantly clear about the prophetic and theological linkage between light and the word of the LORD.
+This relationship can be demonstrated from multiple angles—textual, symbolic, and numerical—within the Logos.
+The conclusion is unmistakable: the golden candlestick is a deliberate biblical symbol of the word of the LORD, self-evident to any serious student of Scripture.

 The long and sluggish development of the Protestant biblical canon

-During the time of Jesus and the apostles, the Written Word consisted only of the 39 books found today in the Protestant Old Testament (although at that time they were divided into 22 books and did not yet exist in one unified volume).
-This canon of 22 scrolls was referred to at that time as “the Law & the Prophets”, and both rabbinical Judaism and the Christian Church would inherit these as part of their growing body of sacred writ.
+In the time of Jesus and the apostles, the Written Word consisted of the books we now know as the 39 books of the Protestant Old Testament.
+At that time, however, they were grouped into just 22 scrolls and had not yet been compiled into a single volume.
+This canon—commonly referred to as “the Law and the Prophets”—was inherited by both rabbinic Judaism and the early Church as the foundation of their sacred Scriptures.

 The Ornamentation of the Golden Candlestick